What Will be Open in Taipei During Lunar New Year 2026?

 Looking through a traditional white Chinese gate at the National Palace Museum on a forested hillside

-National Palace Museum usually usually closes for one day on Lunar New Year’s Eve (Jan 28) but opens to the public as normal on New Year’s Day (Jan 29).
+National Palace Museum usually usually closes for one day on Lunar New Year’s Eve (Feb.
+16) but opens to the public as normal from New Year’s Day (Feb.
+17).

 While the museum usually closes every Monday, if the Monday is a national holiday (for example a long weekend), then it remains open.
-This means that it will be open with normal hours on Monday, Jan.
-27, because that will be a national holiday.
+But this year, Monday, Feb.
+16 is New Year’s Eve, so it will close.

 Taipei Children’s Amusement Park